- Memorial Sloan-Kettering Cancer Center, New York, NY, U.S., Research Fellow in Computational Biology, 2002-2006.

 - University of Toronto, PhD in Biochemistry (Bioinformatics), 2002.

 - McGill University, Montreal, BSc in Biochemistry, 1997.

-- The Lunenfeld-Tanenbaum Research Institute, Mount Sinai Hospital, Toronto.
+- Lunenfeld-Tanenbaum Research Institute, Sinai Health System, Toronto.

 - Department of Computer Science, University of Toronto.

 MY RESEARCH OVERVIEW (GO TO SCIENTIFIC OVERVIEW)

 Using a supercomputer to find disease causes and treatments